ayacoo/xliff/README.md

 vendor/bin/typo3cms xliff:export --extension=EXTENSION_NAME --file=FILENAME
 ```

+Hint: Subfolders are specified here directly with in the file attribute.

 ## 2.3 Current/known problems

 - Files with a comment ``<!-- comment -->`` are not yet processed cleanly
 - XLF files that have only one trans-unit element are not yet processed

+Please have also a look at https://github.com/ayacoo/xliff/issues

 ## 3 Documentation